meolar/supertux-wiki/Grumbel_grumbles.md

 Why have doors so small and Tux so fat?
 Tux just doesn't fit through a door by any means.

+*The sprite has been changed.*

 The bomb certainly wins a price for ugliest gamesprite ever...

-*It has been changed in SVN.*
+*The sprite has been changed.*

 Is there a way to load a sprite without having a sprite file?
 If not, why not?
 Writing the same boring sprite syntax over and over again is both error prone and relativly useless.

 How do I rotate a sprite?
 We should have OpenGL up and running, shouldn't we?

-How about align\_center, align\_right, align\_top\_left, etc.?
+How about align_center, align_right, align_top_left, etc.?
 Instead of exact pixel positions?

 How about a GUI tool to edit .sprite files?

-Compiling SuperTux today tages \*AGES\*, far far longer then needed, this is because for example src/badguy/badguy.hpp includes tons and tons of completly unneeded header files.
-The reason for this is to reduce the needed \#include directives in the badguy files itself, which is cool, but comes at a \*high\* price, little changes in one of those include files will require a huge recompile, even so if very few files actually depend on those changes.
+Compiling SuperTux today tages \**AGES*\*, far far longer then needed, this is because for example src/badguy/badguy.hpp includes tons and tons of completly unneeded header files.
+The reason for this is to reduce the needed \#include directives in the badguy files itself, which is cool, but comes at a \**high*\* price, little changes in one of those include files will require a huge recompile, even so if very few files actually depend on those changes.
 Possible solution: Precompiled header files, should allow to both keep \#includes to a minimum and reduce compile times a lot.

 Some experiments with precompiled headers and ccache (compiling badguy/ subdirectory):